Dragon: The Bruce Lee Story: Home media

-The film was released on VHS by MCA/Universal Home Video December 14, 1993, and on DVD on July 1, 1998.
+The film was released on VHS by MCA/Universal Home Video on December 14, 1993, on LaserDisc on December 15, 1993, and on DVD on July 1, 1998.

 Historical accuracy

 In Dragon: The Bruce Lee Story, Bruce travels to the US in steerage; Cohen acknowledges this is inaccurate and was done to show the typical experiences of emigration by Chinese people.
 It also allowed him to introduce the character called the History Teacher, who illustrates the difficulties Chinese immigrants faced once they arrived.
 Extrapolations are made of events in Bruce's life before he met Cadwell.
 For example, Bruce had a reputation for street fighting and was also employed as a dishwasher, but there is no evidence he fought with a group of chefs while he was at work as shown in the film.
 Metaphors are used to represent real events.
 An example of this can be found when a cheering crowd carries Bruce away from Linda after the premiere of The Big Boss.
 Cohen said he used the scene to illustrate Bruce's fame creating a distance between the couple.

-Some elements of Bruce's life were condensed to reduce the length of the story, such as all his managers' being replaced with the fictional Bill Krieger.
+Some elements of Bruce's life were condensed to reduce the length of the story, such as all his managers being replaced with the fictional Bill Krieger.
 The order of events was also sometimes altered to suit the narrative.
 Tragedy is depicted by combining the death of Bruce's father, who had died years earlier, with the news that Bruce's idea for a television show was stolen and turned into Kung Fu, which was not released until a year after its depiction in the film.
 The allegation that Bruce's idea was stolen was first raised in Cadwell's biography Bruce Lee: The Man Only I Knew, though it is contested.
 In his only television interview, which occurred in December 1971 on The Pierre Berton Show, Bruce talks of his plans for a TV series called The Warrior, which has the same premise as Kung Fu, though he expresses doubt the series will go ahead as casting a non-white actor in a lead role is considered a business risk by television executives.
 Bruce did audition for the lead role in Kung Fu.
 According to Bruce Lee biographer Matthew E. Polly, he was overlooked due to his accent and also his personality not matching the character, though Warner Bros. insist that Kung Fu was a separate project from The Warrior, an assertion that is supported by Polly.